canonical/snapcraft/docs/snap-epochs.rst

    ⓘ *snapd* does not track which users have accessed a snap, or whether a user’s home directory is still accessible, or even if a user’s home directory is located in ``/home/<user>``.
 Similarly, epochs cannot automatically safeguard migrating version-dependent data in ``$SNAP_COMMON`` because, if a refresh fails, there’s no guaranteed way to retrieve the old data; ``snap revert`` will not bring the data back

-Your own data migration strategy could use :ref:`hooks <supported-snap-hooks>` within your *snapcraft.yaml*, or rely on functionality within your application at run-time.
+Your own data migration strategy could use :ref:`hooks <supported-snap-hooks>` within your :file:`snapcraft.yaml` file, or rely on functionality within your application at run-time.

 When you have confidence in a migration process, you can then label the new epoch with an asterisk (*) to indicate its compatibility with old data versions.

-For example, to create a snap that says it knows how to read both epoch 0 data and epoch 1 data, but only write epoch 1 data, you add the following to your *snapcraft.yaml*:
+For example, to create a snap that says it knows how to read both epoch 0 data and epoch 1 data, but only write epoch 1 data, you add the following to your :file:`snapcraft.yaml` file:

 .. code:: yaml